 For books and magazines once you have entered the information it will be held against your account by DACS and you will only need to enter new work each year.
 Also it does not matter when your work was printed in a book or magazine, or even if the title is out of print, you can still claim.

-To go to Part 2 from the add title page simply click on the “View Claims” link in the bottom left hand corner of the screen under the “Part 2” heading as shown in the screen shot below.
+To go to Part 2 from the add title page simply click on the “View Claims” link in the bottom left hand corner of the screen under the “Part 2” heading as shown in the screenshot opposite.

 Once done move over to the Magazines and Journals tab and do the same following the same principles as for the books.
 Once completed and you are happy click the “Save Changes” button again.

 Now for the final section, and potentially most lucrative one, TV.
-From the Part 2 front page click the button to edit works on TV and fill it in as much as possible remembering that for work shown on TV you can only claim for the previous year ended, so for DACS Payback 2020 you can only claim for works shown on TV in 2019.
-Below is an example from latest submission I have completed for my wife (She is the illustrator and I am her PA with the job of doing all the things that don’t involve drawing!), however, yours will most probably be very different and for more years than not I have submitted a blank page so don’t worry about it if you don’t have anything much to claim.
+From the Part 2 front page click the button to edit works on TV and fill it in as much as possible remembering that for work shown on TV you can only claim for the previous year ended, so for DACS Payback 2020 you can only claim for work shown on TV in 2019.
+Below is an example from the latest submission I have completed (well my husband has, he is PA with the job of doing all the things that don’t involve drawing!).
+However, yours will most probably be very different and for more years than not I have submitted a blank page so don’t worry about it if you don’t have anything much to claim.

 Now we can go ahead and click on the “Submit Claim” button as we are done and ready to get this thing out of our hair for another year.
 What a fantastic way to end January, assuming you have already submitted your tax return that is! ….
 I knew there was something else I had to do!

-Naturally now that I have written all of this the format will probably change again and will be a new improved again look, but I am sure it will not be so much different that the above wouldn’t be useful in some way so happy adding, and if you get stuck please do drop me a line and I would be more than happy to help where I can.
+Naturally now that I have written all of this the format will probably change again and will be a new improved again look, but I am sure it will not be so very different from the above and so would be useful in some way so happy adding.